DigitalNTT-Soul/cse210-09/README.md

 ```

 You can also run the program from an IDE like Visual Studio Code.
 Start your IDE and open the
 project folder.
-Select the main module inside the hilo folder and click the "run" button.
+Select the main module inside the cycle folder and click the "run" button.

 - Players can move up, down, left and right...
   - Player one moves using the W, S, A and D keys.